swfiua/80days/posts/magic-roundabouts-and-geese.rst

 Another key rule, is which side of the road to drive on.
 The French, like most of continental Europe, drive on the right.

-Looked at from above, the French go anti-clockwiase around roundabouts.
+Looked at from above, the French go anti-clockwise around roundabouts.

-So, when they arrive at one, those already on the roundabout give way to new arrivals.
+So, when they arrive at one, those already on the roundabout give way to new arrivals, coming from the right.

 This works well with light traffic.
 With heavy draffic, things can fall apart: once the roundabout is full of cars nobody can go